Spilled Wine® weigela. Photo: Proven Winners.

 Mid-late spring, with sparser rebloom in summer and fall.

-Color and characteristic:
+Color and characteristics:

 Toxicity: